-Let’s get as far away as possible from any trace of Dracula and head to the Romanian coast.
+Let’s get as far away as possible from any trace of Dracula and head for a Romanian Coastal Escape.
 Since there are no vampires and other creatures of the night living in the sunny part of Romania, you can be sure you’ll enjoy a safe stay and discover the less known side of this beautiful country.

 Romania has 275 kilometers of coastline dotted with numerous summer resorts.
 Just like beads on a string,the summer resorts in Romania are connected one to another, so it is very easyto visit them all while having a base in one of them.